Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 Wednesday, December 6, 2023

-The rest of our day will drill deep into the six-month winter and spring encampment at Valley Forge.
-Here we will take advantage of the upgraded visitor center focusing on updated scholarship—including new work from our guide—to present the story of Valley Forge as it has never been revealed.
-Sites within the National Park, such as Washington’s Headquarters, the facsimile log huts, and the Parade Ground, will be freshly presented based on newly analyzed source material.
+8:00 AM: Our entire day will drill deep on the six-month winter and spring encampment at Valley Forge.
+Here we will take advantage of the upgraded visitor center as well as an in-depth tour of the National Park. focusing on updated scholarship from our guide—to present the story of Valley Forge as it has never been revealed.
+Both thematic and chronological history will be unveiled, incorporating new discoveries regarding hut construction, numbers of troops, and the story behind at least one known burial during the encampment.
+Sites within the National Park, such as Washington’s Headquarters, the facsimile log huts, and the Parade Ground will be freshly presented based newly analyzed source material.
+Included in our adventure will be a visit to nearby Moore Hall, where George Washington often met with delegates from Congress, as well as a short trip to the still-standing foundation of a Revolutionary War Hospital, where most of the 2,000+ tallied deaths at Valley Forge actually perished.

 Thursday, December 7, 2023

 After a brief view of Allentown, we go back to Washington’s side of the line.
 We will view his army encampment at the John Hart homestead (a signer of the Declaration of Independence).
-Our final stop of the day will be near Washington’s headquarters in Hopewell, where an all-important council of war was held to detail plans to thwart Clinton’s escape and battle him into submission.
-Back to our hotel.
-Lunch is included, but dinner is on your own.
+From there we will get a glimpse of Washington’s headquarters in Hopewell (now privately owned), where an all-important council of war was held to detail plans to thwart Clinton’s escape and battle him into submission.
+We will follow the army out of Hopewell and into Monroe Township for our last stop of the day – a visit to the Housman Farm for Washington’s pre-battle, overnight stay at the Anderson home.

 Friday, December 8, 2023

 8:00 AM: Day #3 of the tour will be entirely dedicated to June 28, 1778, the prelude to and the epic Battle of Monmouth.
-We will cover this battle blow by blow, beginning with Maj.
-Gen. Charles Lee’s 5,000-man American advance at Englishtown, the opening hours-long action that ultimately led to Lee’s controversial decision to fall back in retreat.
-We will then pick up with Washington’s Monmouth moment, when he dressed Lee down and inspired the retreaters to become attackers once again.
-Now reinforced to nearly 12,000 men, Washington led his army in a stand-up fight during a grueling 100-degree heatwave.
-We will visit the key sites of this prolonged afternoon fight, including the famous “Molly Pitcher” moment.
-Return to the hotel.
-Lunch and dinner are included.
+For this special day we are treated to the expertise of John Resto, a Monmouth battlefield ranger who will join Gary Ecelbarger to cover this battle blow by blow, beginning with Major General Charles Lee’s 5,000-man American advance at Englishtown, the opening hours-long action which ultimately led to Lee’s controversial decision to fall back in retreat.
+We will then pick up with Washington’s Mammoth Monmouth Moment, when he dressed Lee down and inspired the retreaters to become attackers once again.
+Now reinforced to nearly 12,000 men, Washington led his army in a stand-up fight he had prepared his men six months to fight during a grueling 100-degree heatwave, defying the Little Ice Age in which it was fought.
+We will visit the key sites of this prolonged afternoon fight, including the famous “Molly Pitcher” moment in this fight.
+Our battle and tour day ends with our tour group defying historical interpretation of Monmouth being a “drawn” battle.
+We will determine the tactical victor.

 Saturday, December 9, 2023